 Visually, the effects of crystal meth on individuals who use it can be striking.
 Chronic use of meth often leads to severe physical and psychological deterioration, including rapid weight loss, tooth decay, skin sores, and a generally unhealthy appearance.

-Powder meth is a type of drug that comes in a fine, white, or sometimes slightly off-white powder form of methamphetamine.
+Powder meth is a type of drug that comes in a fine, white, or sometimes slightly off-white powder form of meth.
 It’s a powerful stimulant that speeds up the messages between the brain and the body.
 On the streets, powder meth is known by various names, including “crystal,” “crystal meth,” “ice,” and “Tina.”

 These names might change depending on your location, but they all refer to the same drug.
 Visually, powder meth looks like a fine, powdery substance, similar in appearance to powdered sugar or salt.
 It can be easily mistaken for other white powders.